What is HTML Form?

 input> element can be displayed in several ways, depending on the type attribute.

-defines a button for submitting the form data to a form-handler.
-The form-handler is typically a server page with a script for processing input data.
-The form-handler is specified in the form's action attribute: When you click on submit button the button will send data to action script.
-The action attribute sends user form data to server page when visitor clicked on button
+Defines a button for submitting the form data to a form handler.
+The form handler is typically a server page with a script for processing input data.
+The form handler is specified in the form’s action attribute: When you click on submit button the button will send data to the action script.
+The action attribute sends user form data to the server page when the visitor clicked on the button.

 The default method when submitting form data is GET.
 However, when GET is used, the submitted form data will be visible in the page address field: “